shivaduke28/kanikama-docs/docs/components/kanikama-realtime-light.md

 ---
-sidebar_position: 10
+sidebar_position: 100
 ---

 # Kanikama Realtime Light

-Attaching a **Kanikama Realtime Light** component to a Kanikama Manager, you can update a realtime Light based on colors of Kanikama light source colors.
+Attaching a **Kanikama Realtime Light** component to a Kanikama Manager, one can update a realtime Light based on colors of Kanikama light source colors.
+This is useful to update lighting for dynamic objects (e.g. avatar) by a monitor.

 |Property|Function|
 |-|-|